MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 Only 138 experimental sessions are now available.
 Let's filter further by whether or not eye tracking information is available, then by imaging depth and CRE line

-This engineering work was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College.
-We are also grateful to MathWorks for their advice.

 ````matlab
 >> bosf.filter_session_by_eye_tracking(true);
 >> bosf.imaging_depth